schwarz-tw/linux-syscall/readme.md

-# Steps to adding your syscall to the kernel.
+# Steps to add your syscall to the kernel.

 Base directory: `/usr/src/kernels/{uname -r}/source`